Hammond organ: Hammond-Suzuki

-Laurens Hammond died in 1973, and the company struggled to survive, proposing an acquiring of Roland in 1972, which was turned down.
-Roland's Ikutaro Kakehashi did not believe it was practical at that point to move the entire manufacturing operation from Chicago to Japan, and also viewed Hammond's declining sales figures as a problem.
+In 1972, Hammond proposed the purchase of a majority stake in the Japanese company Roland in 1972, which Roland turned down.
+Roland's founder, Ikutaro Kakehashi, did not believe it was practical to move Hammond's manufacturing operation from the US to Japan, and viewed Hammond's declining sales figures as a problem.
+Laurens Hammond died in 1973.

-In 1985, Hammond went out of business, though servicing and spares continued to be available after this under the name of the Organ Service Company.
+In 1985, Hammond went out of business, though servicing and spares continued to be available under the name of the Organ Service Company.
 In early 1986, the Hammond brand and rights were acquired by Hammond Organ Australia, run by Noel Crabbe.

 Then in 1989, the name was purchased by the Suzuki Musical Instrument Corporation, which rebranded the company as Hammond-Suzuki.
 Although nominally a Japanese company, founder Manji Suzuki was a fan of the instrument and retained several former Hammond Organ Company staff for research and development, and ensured that production would partially remain in the United States.
 The new company produced their own brand of portable organs, including the XB-2, XB-3 and XB-5.
 Sound on Sound's Rod Spark, a longtime Hammond enthusiast, said these models were "a matter of taste, of course, but I don't think they're a patch on the old ones".